FindMySchool LogoFindMySchool

 For a primary school, parents typically care about three things: the combined reading, writing and mathematics measure at Key Stage 2; the proportion reaching the higher standard; and whether outcomes are broadly balanced across subjects.

-In 2024, 72.67% of pupils met the expected standard in reading, writing and mathematics combined, compared to an England average of 62%.
-That is a reassuring headline for families who want secure foundations and a steady academic pace.
+In the 2024-25 / 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+That is a more cautious headline for families who want secure foundations and a steady academic pace.

-The higher standard figure strengthens that picture.
-In 2024, 17.33% reached the higher standard in reading, writing and mathematics, compared to an England average of 8%.
-That suggests the school is able to stretch pupils who are ready for deeper challenge, not just move everyone to the minimum threshold.
+The higher standard figure changes that picture.
+In the 2024-25 / 2025 dataset, 0% reached the higher standard in reading, writing and mathematics.
+That suggests families should ask how the school stretches pupils who are ready for deeper challenge, as well as how it moves everyone to the minimum threshold.

 Subject-level detail adds helpful context.
-Reading looks particularly strong, with 80% reaching the expected standard and a reading scaled score of 105.
+Reading looks secure, with 70% reaching the expected standard and a reading scaled score of 105.
 Mathematics sits at 70% reaching the expected standard with an average scaled score of 103.
-Grammar, punctuation and spelling shows 72% at the expected standard with an average scaled score of 102.
-Writing depth is the weaker spot in the published data, with 2% at greater depth in writing.
-That does not automatically mean writing is “bad”, but it may indicate that the top end in writing is smaller than in reading, or that teacher assessment thresholds are applied cautiously.
+Grammar, punctuation and spelling shows 70% at the expected standard with an average scaled score of 103.
+Writing depth is a relative strength in the published data, with 10% at greater depth in writing.
+That does not automatically mean writing is stronger across the board, but it does suggest the top end in writing is not as small as the previous figures implied.

-Science is the one area where the school sits below the England average in the available figures.
-In 2024, 75% reached the expected standard in science compared to the England average of 82%.
+Science is steadier in the current available figures.
+In the 2024-25 / 2025 dataset, 80% reached the expected standard in science.
 This matters because science at primary is often the subject where a school’s curriculum sequencing and practical teaching approach shows through, particularly in Years 5 and 6.
 Families who care about science would be wise to ask how science is taught, how often it is timetabled, and what practical work looks like across Key Stage 2.

 Rankings need careful interpretation.
-Glenfield is ranked 10,656th in England for primary outcomes in the FindMySchool results and 114th locally within Leicester (FindMySchool ranking, derived from official performance data).
-The percentile band indicates below England average overall performance, which may feel at odds with the combined RWM measure beating England average.
-This can happen because rankings respond to multiple indicators and relative positioning across thousands of schools, and because a school can be above average on one headline measure while being mid-pack or lower on other components.
-The practical takeaway is this: the school has clear strengths in combined attainment and higher standard outcomes, and there are subject areas, particularly science and high-end writing, where families may want more reassurance about consistency.
+Glenfield is ranked 10,863rd out of 14,978 schools in England for primary academic outcomes in the FindMySchool results and 86th locally within Leicester for the overall primary ranking (FindMySchool ranking, derived from official performance data).
+The percentile band indicates below-midpoint national performance, which is consistent with the current combined RWM measure.
+The practical takeaway is this: the school has clear strengths in behaviour and some subject-level outcomes, and there are academic areas, particularly combined higher-standard attainment, where families may want more reassurance about consistency.

 Parents comparing local options can use the FindMySchool Local Hub and Comparison Tool to view Glenfield’s outcomes alongside nearby primaries using the same metrics, which is much more reliable than relying on anecdotes.